 VERY IMPORTANT.
 Be as prepared and organized as you can be by the start of your move.
 This preparation will again cut down on the time it takes to move you and it will definitely save you more money!
 You should try to start gathering supplies a couple months in advance so that you’re prepared for the week of your big move.

 If you use this moving guide, not only will you find boxes on the cheap, but your moving will go much more smoothly.
 You can use that extra money to treat your friends who helped you move….
 You did secure a bunch of friends to help right?
-If not call Homegrown Moving Company in Denver at 303-587-6200.
+If not call Homegrown Moving and Storage Company in Denver at 303-587-6200.